West Virginia: Prehistory

 During the Beaver Wars, other tribes moved into the region.
-The Iroquoian Tiontatecaga (also Little Mingo, Guyandotte) seem to have split off from the Petun after they were defeated by the Iroquois.
+The Iroquoian Tiontatecaga (also Little Mingo, Guyandotte) seem to have split off from the Petun after they were defeated by the Haudenosaunee.
 They eventually settled somewhere between the Kanawha and Little Kanawha Rivers.
-During the 1750s, when the Mingo Seneca seceded from the Iroquois and returned to the Ohio River Valley, they contend that this tribe merged with them.
+During the 1750s, when the Mingo Seneca separated from the Haudenosaunee and returned to the Ohio River Valley, they contend that this tribe merged with them.
 The Shawnee arrived as well; though primarily stationed within former Monongahela territory approximately until 1750, they extended their influence throughout the Ohio River region.
 They were West Virginia's last Native tribe and were driven out by the United States during the Shawnee Wars (1811–1813).
 The Erie, who were chased out of Ohio around 1655, are now believed to be the same as the Westo, who invaded as far as South Carolina before being destroyed in the 1680s.
 If so, their path would have brought them through West Virginia.
 The historical movement of the Tutelo and carbon dating of the Fort Ancients seem to correspond with the given period of 1655–1670 as the time of their removal.
-The Susquehannocks were original participants in the Beaver Wars but were cut off from the Ohio River by the Iroquois around 1630 and found themselves in dire straits.
-Suffering from disease and constant warfare and unable to provide for themselves financially, they began to collapse and moved further and further east, to the Susquehanna River of Eastern Pennsylvania.
-The Manahoac were probably forced out in the 1680s when the Iroquois began to invade Virginia.
+The Susquehannocks were original participants in the Beaver Wars but were cut off from the Ohio River by the Haudenosaunee around 1630 and found themselves in dire straits.
+Suffering from disease and constant warfare and unable to provide for themselves financially, they began to collapse and moved farther and farther east, to the Susquehanna River of Eastern Pennsylvania.
+The Manahoac were probably forced out in the 1680s when the Haudenosaunee began to invade Virginia.
 The Siouan tribes there moved into North Carolina and later returned as one tribe, known as the Eastern Blackfoot, or Christannas.

 The Westo did not secure the territory they conquered.
 Even before they were gone, displaced natives from the south flooded into freshly conquered regions and took them over.
 These became known as the Shattaras, or West Virginia Cherokees.
 They took in and merged with the Monetons, who began to call themselves the Mohetons.
 The Calicua also began to call themselves Cherokees soon after, showing an apparent further merger.
 These Shattaras were closely related to the tribes that formed to the south in the aftermath of the Westo—the Yuchi and Cherokee.
 From 1715 to 1717, the Yamasee War sprang up.
 The Senandoa allegedly sided with the Yuchi and were destroyed by Yamasee allies.
 Therefore, if the Senandoa were the same tribe as the Moneton, this would mean the collapse of Shattara-Moneton culture.
 Another tribe that appeared in the region was the Canaragay, or Kanawha.
 It later migrated to Maryland and merged into colonial culture.